ayricky/content-vault-web-app/README.md

 -   `django-defender` for blocking brute force attacks against login
 -   `whitenoise` and `brotlipy` for serving static assets

-## Share your project!

-Several people have leveraged our boilerplate to start spinoffs or to boost their efforts in the challenging pursuit of securing funding.
-Starting with a solid foundation allows you to create more resilient products and focus on what really matters: discovering and delivering value to your customers.
-If you are one of those people, we're eager to help you even more!
-We can spread the word about your project across our social media platforms, giving you access to a broader audience.

-Send us an email at contact@vintasoftware.com telling us a bit more about how our boilerplate helped you boost your project.

 ## Running

 ### Tools

 -   Setup [editorconfig](http://editorconfig.org/), [ruff](https://github.com/astral-sh/ruff) and [ESLint](http://eslint.org/) in the text editor you will use to develop.

-### Setup

--   Do the following:
-    -   Create a git-untracked `local.py` settings file:
-        `cp backend/content_vault/settings/local.py.example backend/content_vault/settings/local.py`
-    -   Create a git-untracked `.env.example` file:
-        `cp backend/.env.example backend/.env`

-### If you are using Docker:

--   Open the `backend/.env` file on a text editor and uncomment the line `DATABASE_URL=postgres://content_vault:password@db:5432/content_vault`
--   Open a new command line window and go to the project's directory
--   Run the initial setup:
-    `make docker_setup`
--   Create the migrations for `users` app:
-    `make docker_makemigrations`
--   Run the migrations:
-    `make docker_migrate`
--   Run the project:
-    `make docker_up`
--   Access `http://localhost:8000` on your browser and the project should be running there
-    -   When you run `make docker_up`, some containers are spinned up (frontend, backend, database, etc) and each one will be running on a different port
-    -   The container with the React app uses port 3000.
-However, if you try accessing it on your browser, the app won't appear there and you'll probably see a blank page with the "Cannot GET /" error
-    -   This happens because the container responsible for displaying the whole application is the Django app one (running on port 8000).
-The frontend container is responsible for providing a bundle with its assets for [django-webpack-loader](https://github.com/django-webpack/django-webpack-loader) to consume and render them on a Django template
--   To access the logs for each service, run:
-    `make docker_logs <service name>` (either `backend`, `frontend`, etc)
--   To stop the project, run:
-    `make docker_down`

 #### Adding new dependencies